 Ensure sufficient liquidity

 Businesses should model their financials and maintain enough liquidity to weather the storm.
 Businesses should optimize their receivables and payables and make moves to stabilize the organization.
-Given the impact of the COVID-19 across the globe, our valuation service team provides what-if scenarios with a financial impact report, discusses the suitability of potential deals, fundraising and more.
+Given the impact of the COVID-19 across the globe, our valuation service team provides what-if scenarios with a financial impact report, discusses the suitability of potential deals, fundraising, and more.

 Manage supply chain

 Businesses should ensure resilience in their supply chain.
 The disruption in supply will likely see an unusual spike in demand due to hoarding.
-Businesses should optimize their network and also work on new suppliers for medium and long term stabilization.
+Businesses should optimize their network and also work on new suppliers for medium and long-term stabilization.
 Our debt syndication service will help in minimizing the cost and achieve core competency in your business and provides recommendations in aligning the capacity to generate revenue.

-The COVID-19 has not yet impacted India as adversely, but Indian companies need to protect its employees, work on the challenges and business risks and work towards containing the outbreak in whatever ways they can and simultaneously work on protecting the business.
+The COVID-19 has not yet impacted India as adversely, but Indian companies need to protect their employees, work on the challenges and business risks and work towards containing the outbreak in whatever ways they can and simultaneously work on protecting the business.